GuiPimenta-Dev/lambda-forge-docs/docs/examples/page8.md

-# Developing a Serverless Chatbot with OpenAI and DynamoDB
+# ETL Pipelines in a Serverless Architecture with AWS Glue, S3 and Amazon Redshift

 Coming soon...